Granular synthesis

 Granular synthesis is a sound synthesis method that operates on the microsound time scale.

 It is based on the same principle as sampling.
-However, the samples are split into small pieces of around 1 to 100 ms in duration.
-These small pieces are called grains.
+However, the samples are split into small pieces of around 1 to 100 ms in duration, called grains.
 Multiple grains may be layered on top of each other, and may play at different speeds, phases, volume, and frequency, among other parameters.

 At low speeds of playback, the result is a kind of soundscape, often described as a cloud, that is manipulated in a manner unlike that of natural sound sampling or other synthesis techniques.
 At high speeds, the result is heard as a note or notes of a novel timbre.
 By varying the waveform, envelope, duration, spatial position, and density of the grains, many different sounds can be produced.

 Both have been used for musical purposes: as sound effects, raw material for further processing by other synthesis or digital signal processing effects, or as complete musical works in their own right.
 Conventional effects that can be achieved include amplitude modulation and time stretching.
 More experimentally, stereo or multichannel scattering, random reordering, disintegration and morphing are possible.

 History

 In 1947, Dennis Gabor introduced the idea that sounds can be represented by a series of elementary "grains," each grain being a short pulse containing both temporal and frequency information.
-Greek composer Iannis Xenakis is known as the inventor of the granular synthesis technique, having expanded upon Gabor's theoretical foundation.
+Greek-French composer Iannis Xenakis is known as the inventor of granular synthesis, having expanded upon Gabor's theoretical foundation.

 The composer Iannis Xenakis (1960) was the first to explicate a compositional theory for grains of sound.
 He began by adopting the following lemma: "All sound, even continuous musical variation, is conceived as an assemblage of a large number of elementary sounds adequately disposed in time.
 In the attack, body, and decline of a complex sound, thousands of pure sounds appear in a more or less short interval of time $\Delta t$."
 Xenakis created granular sounds using analog tone generators and tape splicing.
 These appear in the composition Analogique A-B for string orchestra and tape (1959).

-Curtis Roads was the first to implement granular synthesis on a computer in 1974.

-Twelve years later, in 1986, the Canadian composer Barry Truax implemented real-time versions of this synthesis technique using the DMX-1000 Signal Processing Computer.
-"Granular synthesis was implemented in different ways by Truax."
+American composer Curtis Roads was the first to implement granular synthesis on a computer in 1974.
+In 1986, Canadian composer Barry Truax implemented real-time granular synthesis using the DMX-1000 Signal Processing Computer.